tpgml2612/CV/index.md

 I want to experience a more expansive world since I was born in Korea and grew up only here except for travel.

+My Research Interests are listed below:
+* Combination of mechanics, statistical calibration, and optimization
+* Mechanical metamaterials
+* Additive manufacturing

 <br/>

 # Education
 * Seoul National University 2018/03 ~ 2022/02 (expected)
   * Bachelor of Science in Mechanical Engineering, Minor in Statistics
+  * Thesis: An Empirical Study on Hyper-parameter of Model Discrepancy in Bayesian Calibration: Boundary and Prior Distribution
     * Overall GPA: 4.21/4.30 (139 credits)
     * Major(Mech.
 Eng.)
 GPA: 4.30/4.30 (60 credits)
 * Daejeon Science High School for the Gifted